strawberryeleven/eVMS/README.md

 ---

+## Number Plate Recognition Feature

+eVMS includes a built-in number plate recognition system:
+- Employees can capture a vehicle's number plate using the device camera.
+- The app uses Google Mobile Vision's `TextRecognizer` to extract text from the image.
+- Extracted text is processed with regex to match standard number plate formats (e.g., ABC-1234).
+- Common OCR errors (like 'O' for '0') are auto-corrected.
+- The recognized plate is used to auto-fill vehicle details or validate entries.

+---

+## Notes
+- Ensure you have the latest Android Studio and SDK updates.
+- The app requires Android 9.0 (API 28) or higher.
+- Use a device with an active internet connection for full functionality.
+- For best experience, use dark theme on your phone.

+---

 ## License
-This project is for educational purposes.
+This project is for educational purposes only.
 For production use, ensure compliance with all third-party library licenses.